-I was hired as a trainee to take part in assessment of in-built checkpoints in several massive processes of a big manufacturing company to show they are SOX compliant.
+Back in 2005 I was hired as a trainee to take part in assessment of in-built checkpoints in several massive processes of a big manufacturing company to show they are SOX compliant.
 It was a very interesting internal control project (that’s how it was called).
 We received the best practices from the project office and we had to compare if our subsidiary is implementing at least the same level of checks if not more rigorous ones.
 These best practices were in form of presentations and questionnaires which we had to fill out.
 We thought it is a very easy task.
 We went straight to colleagues who were performing these checks on a daily basis as part of their job and asked them if they do these checks or not.
-Soon realized that we are in trouble, because
+We soon realized that this is a much bigger challenge, because

 - question sometimes was not clear or was ambiguous